 Module 8 is the programming for the analog output parameters.
-To have an analog output signal, an analog output option card needs to be installed (See Ordering Information).
-For analog output hardware and wiring details, refer to the bulletin shipped with the option card.
+To have an analog output signal, an analog output plug-in card needs to be installed (See Ordering Information).
+This section replaces the bulletin that comes with the analog plug-in card.
+Please discard the separate literature when using the plug-in card with the PAXI.